Trey Hopkins

-Trey Hopkins (born July 6, 1992) is an American former professional football center who played for the Cincinnati Bengals of the National Football League (NFL) and was their starting center in Super Bowl LVI.
-He played college football at Texas where he was a first-team All-Big 12 selection in his senior year, second-team in is junior year and helped the Longhorns win two bowl games.
+Trey Hopkins (born July 6, 1992) is an American former professional football player who was a center for the Cincinnati Bengals of the National Football League (NFL) and was their starting center in Super Bowl LVI.
+He played college football for the Texas Longhorns where he was a first-team All-Big 12 selection in his senior year, second-team in is junior year and helped the Longhorns win two bowl games.

 Early life

 Hopkins attended North Shore High School where he was an All-Area, All-State, and All-American.
 As well as a two-time first-team All-District performer on the offensive line.
 He also played in the 2010 U.S. Army All-American Bowl.

 As a sophomore, he recorded 36 pancake blocks and 38 knockdowns.
 He helped North Shore record 363 total yards-per-game, including 207 rushing yards-per-game.
 He helped the team to a 14-1 record, winning the district championship and a spot in the semifinals of the state playoffs.
 He was also named second-team All-District.
 As a junior, he recorded 44 pancake blocks and 40 knockdowns.
 He helped the team record 376 yards-per-game, including 197 rushing yards-per-game.
 He again helped the team to a one loss record (9-1), a district championship, and a trip to the state playoffs.
 For the season, he was named All-state honorable mention from the Associated Press (AP), as well as a first-team All-Greater Houston selection by the Houston Chronicle.

 As a senior, he recorded 48 pancake blocks and 36 knockdowns.
 He helped the team record 361 yards-per-game, including 232 rushing yards-per-game.
 He helped the team to an 8-4 record and an appearance in the second round of the 5A Division II state playoffs.
 For the season, he was named first-team All-District 21-5A, as well as being named to the Houston Chronicles "The Houston 100".
 He was named to Dave Campbell's third-team Texas Football Super Team.
 He was a first-team All-Great Houston selection, a member of Rivals.com's top 100, ESPNU's Top 150 National Prospects, #1 guard by Rivals.com, #6 guard by ESPNU.
 He also won Offensive Player of the Year by the Houston Touchdown Club.